Spelkington/triangle/Laws/Constitution.md

 The Legislature of our Chapter shall conduct a vote for the extension of bids for Initiation to New Members who have satisfied the [requirements for Initiation](#).

-The Vice President of our Chapter shall suspend the voting rights of any Brother of the Legislature who has not fulfilled his commitment to be an active and regular participant in Chapter events and undertakings during that New Member Term for the duration of the vote to extend bids for Initiation.
+The Vice President of our Chapter shall suspend the voting rights of any Brother of the Legislature who has not fulfilled thier commitment to be an active and regular participant in Chapter events and undertakings during that New Member Term for the duration of the vote to extend bids for Initiation.

 The extension for a bid for Initiation shall be determined by a vote where the conditions are, in order: